-As part of the NSW Government's commitment to increase the NSW local government workforce by 15 per cent, under this funding program (the Program), \$252.2 million is being invested over six years to provide direct support to local councils across the state in wage support for 1,300 new trainees, apprentices and cadets.
+This Program is a key initiative targeting the NSW Government's commitment to make 15 per cent of local government workforces apprentices and trainees.
+Under the Program, \$252.2 million is being invested over six years to provide direct support to local councils across the state in wage support for 1,300 new trainees, apprentices and cadets.